matteosandrin/where-is-clara/README.md

-# web-app-start
+# where-is-clara

-A basic boilerplate for a web app with a React+Typescript frontend and a FastAPI+Python backend.
+A web app to see where my mom is, while she's on a 4 month cruise around the world

 ## Local development